alireza-hariri/simple-retriever/README.md

 small model

 ### ensemble_cfg_1
-ensemble of 4 models (it may need 4GB of free RAM for initialization)
+an ensemble of 4 different models (labse,minilm,e5,tf-ifd) (it may need 4GB of free RAM for initialization)

 ## custom configs